Fifty Shades of Firewall

 Gradually more organizations are moving their operations to the cloud and adopting data virtualization technologies.
-With this next generation firewalls are becoming of higher demand, but the main factor affecting the market development is high cost of initial system deployment and support.
+With this next generation firewalls are becoming of higher demand, but the main factor affecting the market development is a high cost of initial system deployment and support.
 Small and medium-sized businesses are hesitant to invest in the technology.
 That is why vendors that serve this market are focused mainly on large enterprises.

 DataSunrise Database Firewall

 DataSunrise Database Firewall functions in Reverse Proxy Mode with Transparent Mode on its way.
-DataSunrise Firewall is a Database Access Firewall and implements detailed auditing and filtering of requests to ensure advanced level of control and database security.
+DataSunrise Firewall is a Database Access Firewall and implements detailed auditing and filtering of requests to ensure the advanced level of control and database security.

 DataSunrise supports all major databases and data warehouses such as Oracle, Exadata, IBM DB2, IBM Netezza, MySQL, MariaDB, Greenplum, Amazon Aurora, Amazon Redshift, Microsoft SQL Server, Azure SQL, Teradata and more.
 You are welcome to download a free trial if would like to install on your premises.
 In case you are a cloud user and run your database on Amazon AWS or Microsoft Azure you can get it from AWS market place or Azure market place.